TUI-NICR/nicr-multitask-scene-analysis/README.md

 **Version 0.3.1 (Jan 04, 2026)**
 - update DVEFormer citations
+- fix rare crash in DenseVisualEmbeddingTaskHelper when data augmentation led to having no valid embedding index at all for the whole batch

 **Version 0.3.0 (Oct 15, 2025)**
 - switch from from flat to src layout